 Figure 29 presents the distribution of indicated investigations in foster care across placement types to better understand the distribution and to design tailored interventions to mitigate the risk of maltreatment in foster care.
-For both congregate care and other, the percent of maltreatment increased from FFY19 to FFY20.
-The percent of maltreatment decreased in not kinship settings from FFY19 to FFY20.
+The percent of maltreatment in not kinship increased from FFY20 to FFY21.
+The percent of maltreatment decreased in congregate care and relative kinship settings from FFY20 to FFY21.

 - Data shown in investigation level.
-An investigation may be counted more than once if multiple children indicated in investigation. - Congregate care includes placement type of group homes, assessment and stabilization center, medical hospital, psychiatric hospital, residential facility and substance abuse facility. - Other includes placement type of absent from care, independent living and RITS.
+An investigation may be counted more than once if multiple children indicated in investigation. - Congregate care includes placement type of group homes, assessment and stabilization center, residential facility, medical hospital, and substance abuse facility. - Other includes placement type of absent from care, independent living, psychiatric hospital, and RITS.